MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 To protect data in the case of hardware or service failures, Azure storage geo-replicates customer data between two regions in the same geography.
 For example, Azure can geo-replicate data between North and West Europe or between North and South United States.
 For Azure Blob Storage, customer data is replicated three times within a single region, and is replicated asynchronously to a second region in the same geography.
 As such, Azure always maintains the equivalent of six copies of your data.
 This enables you to fail over to a separate region if there's a major outage or disaster, while also having local redundancy for hardware failures within a region.
 For Azure SQL Database storage, daily backups are maintained offsite if there's a regional disaster.

 > [!NOTE]
-> Regarding data redundancy and fail over:
+> Regarding data redundancy and failover:
 > * There's an inherent delta, measured in minutes, when Microsoft replicates your data between the primary and secondary region.
-> * Failover to the secondary region is a decision that Microsoft must make centrally, as it impacts all customers on the affected scale unit.
+> * Failover to the secondary region is a decision that Microsoft must make centrally, as it affects all customers on the affected scale unit.
 Except in extreme circumstances, Microsoft opts to not fail over so that customer data isn't lost.
 > * Azure DevOps offers a 99.9 percent uptime SLA guarantee, and refunds a portion of the monthly charges if that SLA is missed in a specific month.
 > * Because there is only one region in Brazil, customer data in Brazil is replicated to the South Central US region for disaster recovery purposes.

 ### Mistakes happen

 To protect against accidental deletion of data, Microsoft also takes point-in-time backups of both the blobs in Azure Blob Storage, and the databases in Azure SQL Database.
-For blobs, we have a separate copy of all blobs and regularly append new changes to each storage account.
-Because this data is immutable, we don't need to rewrite any existing storage as part of our backup procedures.
+There's a separate copy of all blobs, and changes are appended to each storage account.
+Because this data is immutable, there's no need to rewrite any existing storage as part of the backup procedures.
 Backups are a standard part of Azure SQL Database, and Azure DevOps Services makes use of this.
 In both cases, these backups are also replicated in a paired region, helping to ensure that you recover from a regional outage.

 A further protection is that Microsoft can recover entire organizations for up to 28 days after deletion.
 This is because Microsoft performs a "soft delete" for organization deletion operations.